ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ## Setup

 First you have to add `elektra-highlevel`, `elektra-kdb` and `elektra-ease` to the linked libraries of your application.
-To be able to use it in your source file, just include the main header with `#include <elektra.h>` at the top of your file.
+To be able to use it in your source file, just include the main header with `#include <elektra/elektra.h>` at the top of your file.

 ## Quickstart